Murray Hill, Manhattan: American Revolution and late century

 During the American Revolutionary War, Mary Lindley Murray is credited with delaying William Howe and his army during General Washington's retreat from New York following the British landing at Kip's Bay, September 15, 1776.
 The most common version of the story is that Mrs. Murray invited the officers to tea and succeeded in delaying the British troops for a period sufficient to allow a successful American retreat.
 The Rev. T. Dewitt Talmage said she saved American independence by detaining Lord Howe long enough to permit Israel Putnam to pass up the Greenwich road from the city and join the forces of George Washington in the north end of the island, before Howe was able to overtake him.
 The 3,500 men led by Washington were able to escape safely.
 James Thacher, a surgeon with the Continental Army, wrote in his journal: "It is a common saying among our officers that Mrs. Murray saved this part of the American army."

-According to later scholarship, the Murrays did not have such a large influence on the landing at Kip's Bay than was portrayed in contemporary sources.
+According to later scholarship, the Murrays did not have such a large influence on the landing at Kip's Bay as was portrayed in contemporary sources.
 One contemporary rumor posited that Mrs. Murray and her two daughters had used "feminine wiles" to convince the officers to stop by for tea.
 However, later scholarship stated that Howe had ordered his troops to stand down until all the British Army troops had landed at Kips Bay.
 According to these writers, it was unlikely that Mrs. Murray would have known that Putnam was escaping on Manhattan's west side, given that the farm was on the island's east side.
 Furthermore, Robert Murray traded with both Continental and British Army soldiers.
 Nevertheless, the Murrays' actions during the war inspired at least two Broadway shows.
 The Daughters of the American Revolution placed a plaque in 1926 near the site of the Murray mansion, commemorating the family's wartime actions.

 From 1776 to 1783, when the British Army occupied New York, British soldiers often visited Inclenberg.
 After the end of British occupation, the Murray family was associated with unpatriotic acts during the war, and one son, Lindley Murray, moved to England.
 Robert Murray died in 1786 and bequeathed different portions of his estate to his five children.
 His daughter Susannah was bequeathed the farm, along with some lots in Gold Street in Lower Manhattan.
 Her husband Gilbert Colden Willett, once a Loyalist general in the Revolutionary War, jointly ran Willett & Murray with Susannah's uncle John Murray.
 Willett bought the farm from the New York City government in 1799 for 907 pounds.
 His business shuttered the next year and, as part of the bankruptcy settlement, John Murray bought the farm from the Willetts.